Okay, so a while back there were some rumors floating around that our family was moving to Puerto Rico.

 So now on with the nitty-gritty of the move….to help anyone that may be interested in coming down to Puerto Rico!

-House Hunting When Moving to Puerto Rico:
+House hunting in Puerto Rico:

 We decided to rent to make sure the area we liked was really a good fit for us.
 The realtor that we used: [email protected]